 Passafaro et al (2011) Cholinergic Autoantibodies from Primary Sjögren's Syndrome Inhibit Mucin Production via Phospholipase C and Cyclooxygenase-2 In the Rat Submandibular Gland.
 Br J Pharmacol 8 138 PMID: 22013477

 Do you know of a great paper that uses AH 6809 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area